Celiac Disease Foundation-Takeda Early Career Research Award

 Applicants must classify as “early career” according to the following criteria:

-- MD (or equivalent) applicants are considered “early career” if no more than seven years have elapsed following the completion of clinical training (GI fellowship or its equivalent) and the start date of this award (September 2023).
+- MD (or equivalent) applicants are considered “early career” if no more than ten years have elapsed following the completion of clinical training (GI fellowship or its equivalent) and the start date of this award (September 2023).

-- An appropriately documented leave of absence, such as parental or medical leave, will not be counted toward the above seven-year eligibility criteria.
+- An appropriately documented leave of absence, such as parental or medical leave, will not be counted toward the above ten-year eligibility criteria.
 Exceptional circumstances may also be considered.
 Exemption requests must be submitted to [email protected] at least three weeks prior to the application deadline and be clearly indicated in the submitted application documents.

 Applicants performing any type of research (basic, translational, clinical) relevant to celiac disease are eligible to apply.
 Studies of non-celiac gluten sensitivity will be considered if their contribution to the overall understanding of celiac disease is clearly justified in the application.